excellalabs/feature-flag-toolkit/dotnet/README.md

-# Feature Flags in Dotnet
+# Feature Flags in .NET

 This project is intended to show how you can apply Feature Flagging in a simple .NET application utilizing .NET MVC Razor pages and an open-source Feature Flagging library called Flagr (https://checkr.github.io/flagr/#/)